 - 3. Type A:\SETUP (or B:\SETUP as appropriate), then press Enter or click OK.
-The ELP Link II introduction appears.
-Press C to continue. - 4.
+The ELP Link II introduction appears. - 4.
+Press C to continue. - 5.
 To accept the default location for where the software should be installed, press C to continue.
-Otherwise, enter a new directory name and then press C. - 5.
+Otherwise, enter a new directory name and then press C. - 6.
 The Link II software communicates with the projector using the computer's serial communication (COM) port.
 Specify which COM port to use, then press C to continue.
-(Most likely, your computer is using COM 1.) - 6.
+(Most likely, your computer is using COM 1.) - 7.
 A summary screen appears stating how much free hard disk space is required to run the software and how much is available.
-If sufficient disk space is available, press C. Otherwise, press X (exit) to free up some disk space; then return to step 1. - 7.
-You see a prompt to create the installation directory you specified in step 5.
+If sufficient disk space is available, press C. Otherwise, press X (exit) to free up some disk space; then restart the installation program from step 1.

+8. You see a prompt to create the installation directory you specified in step 5.
 Press Y (yes).